Learning Baybayin: A Writing System from the Philippines

 The Filipinos never accepted this way of writing because it was too cumbersome, or complicated, and they were perfectly comfortable reading the old way.
 However, it is popular today among people who have rediscovered the Baybayin but are not aware of the origin of the Spanish kudlit.
 Personally, I'd prefer it since it makes reading my Baybayin words a little bit easier.

 Maaari - ᜋᜀᜀᜇᜒ

-If you're on a computer, it's possible the Baybayin translations in this article will not show up.
+If you're on a computer or on a phone without an updated Google Keyboard, it is possible that the Baybayin translations in this article will not show up.
 If you would like to see the translation in Baybayin, Ating Baybayin offers online translations you can see online.

 ᜊᜓ - bu

 ᜃ᜔ - k

 Bundok - ᜊᜓᜇᜓ (written traditionally)